Skip to content

-Ramadan 2026 in the UAE is expected to begin on the evening of Wednesday, February 18, 2026, with the first day of fasting expected on Thursday, February 19, 2026, subject to official moon sighting confirmation by UAE authorities.
+Ramadan 2026 in the UAE is expected to begin on the evening of Wednesday, February 18, 2026, with the first day of fasting on Thursday, February 19, 2026, subject to official moon sighting confirmation by UAE authorities.
+Weekend dates in particular are going quickly.

 Major Ramadan Tents and Landmark Dining